 The insurance company only indemnifies their insured.
 This means that the insurance company agreed to pay for claims against the person you are suing.
 The insurance company also provides an attorney at their expense to defend the lawsuit.

-Who Do You Need to Sue for Injuries?
+Who Do You Need to Sue for an Injury?

 In a lawsuit for personal injuries, it is extremely important to name every possible defendant.
 There are several reasons, one of which is to make sure that every available insurance policy is available to pay for your injury.